asawo/tictactoe/README.md

 ## Description
 Minimalist tic tac toe game using just the basics 🔨

-A project to learn frontend development.
+A project to learn web development.
 For now I have no plans to do further work on this, but if you have any ideas, feedback, comments, etc. please feel free to reach out to me 🙂

 ## Where is it available?
 Deployed on Heroku [here](https://vanilla-js-tictactoe-game.herokuapp.com/) 💻